Miso Muffins with Kale, Carrot and Courgette

 It just so happens (and in a timely manner for #OrganicSeptember), that I was sent a jar of Yutaka organic classic miso paste to try out.
 Miso is no stranger in this household and we have been using it for more years than I care to remember.
 We make miso soup, use it instead of stock in our other soups and sometimes just drink it with hot water in a mug.
 It’s meant to be incredibly good for you.
 However, other than soup, I’ve not been very adventurous with it.
 So why not try it out in muffins I thought?
 As soon as the idea crossed my mind, I knew it was a good one and I was right.
 The umami flavour it gave to the muffins was perfect.
 Miso has this uncanny ability to bring out the flavours of other ingredients and that’s exactly what it did here.

 For those not in the know, miso originates from Japan and is a paste made from fermented soy beans and grains.
 It’s full of umami flavours and is a fabulous ingredient for all, but especially vegetarians and vegans.
 It’s quite salty so a little goes a long way.
-We always buy an unpasturised version so we get a dose of the beneficial enzymes which are destroyed by the pasturisation process.
+We always buy an unpasturised version as we like to get a dose of beneficial enzymes which are destroyed by the pasteurisation process.
 We add it to soup after it has been taken off the heat and has stopped bubbling.
 This jar of Yutaka organic miso paste has no information regarding pasteurisation, so I have to assume it has been treated.
 As I was baking with it, this didn’t really matter.
 The strap line on the jar reading “good food made Japan-easy” made me laugh.
 It is available via Sainsbury’s and costs £2.99.

 Do Miso Muffins Need Cheese?